 In a financial context, "risk" is the likelihood that your investment return will be lower than expected.
 This includes the possibility that you may lose some or all of your original outlay.
 MPT defines risk using various measures of "variance" and "volatility".
 These are statistical terms for how much an investment has or is likely to deviate from its expected return

 In the investing world, there is invariably a trade-off between risk and return.
 It is usually not possible to generate higher investment returns in the market without being willing to accept greater risks.
 Likewise, pursuing a lower risk, safer investment will generally be expected to result in lower returns.
 This is how free markets work - with investors needing to be offered correspondingly higher rates of return to compensate them for the higher (perceived or actual) risks taken.

 Different classes of assets have different risk/return profiles. and therefore tend to behave differently over time.
 Shares tend to outperform other asset classes over the long run but can be more volatile.
 Bonds generally provide more steady returns but more limited capital long term growth.
 The fast-growing dynamics of emerging markets (such as Brazil and India) can offer opportunities for strong returns but with less predictability than the lower risk, steadier growth opportunities in more developed economies (such as Australia).
-The typical risk-return trade-off of the different classes of assets is often represented graphically like this:

 Taking on greater risk does not automatically guarantee higher returns.
 Riskier investments do not always pay more than less risky investments.
 This is precisely what makes them riskier!